peteroupc/peteroupc.github.io/morealg.md

 - _X_ &rarr;<sub>_p_</sub> (_a_, _Y_) (with rational probability _p_, rewrite _X_ to the letter _a_ followed by the nonterminal _Y_).
 For the same nonterminal, all the _p_ must sum to 1.
 - _X_ &rarr; (_Y_, _Z_) (rewrite _X_ to the nonterminals _Y_ and _Z_ in that order).

-Instead of _a_, a rule can use _&epsilon;_ (the empty string).
+Instead of a letter (such as _a_), a rule can use _&epsilon;_ (the empty string).
 (The grammar is _context-free_ because the left-hand side has only a single nonterminal, so that no context from the word is needed to parse it.)

 **Proposition 5:** _Every stochastic context-free grammar can be transformed into a pushdown automaton.
 If the automaton is a full-domain pushdown automaton and the grammar has a one-letter alphabet, the automaton can generate words such that the length of each word follows the same distribution as the grammar, and that distribution's probability generating function is in class **PDA**._